RayAndrade/TheRayCode/CPP/Creational/Factory/FY1/script.md

-We start by creating an interface for the toys.
-This will bake all the toys will be of the same type.
+We start by creating an *interface* for the toys.
+This will hold all the toys and they will be of the same type.

 ```cpp
 class Toy { };
 ```
-in each of our toys we will need to use the **iostream** so we may use the standard out to print to the screen.
+In each one of our toys we will need to use the **iostream** so we may use the standard out to print to the screen.
+Since all the toys will be of the same type we can include the **iostream** here so that when we include each class this interface, it will be included also.
 ```cpp
 #include <iostream>
 ```

-we have the name and the price protected varables:
+we have bot the name and the price protected varables:
 ```cpp
 protected:
     std::string name;
     float price;
 ```
-we add some methods that will be required of each class
+we add some methods that will be required for each class
 ```cpp
 public:
     virtual void prepareParts()  = 0;